tock/tock/doc/reference/trd-appid.md

   - C has a version number of 3, an APplication ID of Y and a Short ID of 7

-Following the above logic, A cannot run because it shares a Short ID with A and has a lower version number.
+Following the above logic, A cannot run because it shares a Short ID with B and has a lower version number.
 At the same time, B cannot run because it has a lower version number than C and the same Application ID.
 C can run.
 While A cannot run at the same time as B, it can run at the same time as C. At boot, however, A will not be started.
 Once